The best body cameras: wearable cameras for protection, security, and fun

 You're on a budget: With quality high, the price is also at the upper end.

 As a body camera, it is light enough to be worn atop of clothing like a T-shirt; you simply wear a magnetic pendant, included, and you can drop the camera onto your chest to record.
-It's discrete – smaller than most microphones, and surprisingly effective.
-You get 4K video and, like any good action camera, a built-in 6-axis gyroscope provides high-end image stabilization.
+It's discreet – not dissimilar to most microphones, and surprisingly effective.
+You get 4K video at up to 60fps and this latest version has a decent 1/1.28-inch sensor, which is OK in low light.
+Like any good action camera, there is a built-in 6-axis gyroscope that provides high-end image stabilization.

 Sure, this isn't for the security market – even in the housing the battery won't go all night – but if you're capturing content this will definitely make your videos stand out.

-Read more: My full review of the Insta360 Go 3S with sample clips
+Read more: My full review of the Insta360 Go Ultra with sample clips

 Best adjustable body camera